Willys Jeep Station Wagon: Development and reception

+Following the success and fame of the World War II rugged four-wheel-drive Jeep, Willys-Overland did not have a modern car ready for the post-war civilian marketplace.
+Executive vice president and chief engineer, Barney Roos, was concerned the company would not survive and in a telephone call to Brooks Stevens "implored" him to immediately help out.
+Stevens, an industrial designer, was inspired by the challenge.
+He responded with a design that expanded the four-wheel-drive platform into a more car-like vehicle.
+The resulting station wagon-like body style of the Willys is sometimes referred to as the original sport utility vehicle (SUV).

-The Jeep Wagon was designed in the mid-1940s by industrial designer Brooks Stevens.
-Willys did not make their own bodies, car bodies were in high demand, and Willys was known to have limited finances.
-Brooks therefore designed bodies that could be built by sheet metal fabricators who normally made parts for household appliances and could draw sheet metal no more than 6 in.
+Willys did not stamp and make bodies for its vehicles.
+Car body manufacturers were facing high demand in the post-war period, and Willys was known to have limited finances.
+Brooks therefore designed bodies that could be built by sheet metal fabricators who normally made parts for household appliances and could draw sheet metal (pulling or pushing a flat metal into a 3D shape) no more than 6 in.

-The steel body was efficient to mass-produce, easier to maintain and safer than the real wood-bodied station wagon versions at the time.
+The steel body was efficient to mass-produce, easier to maintain, and safer than the real wood-bodied station wagon versions at the time.
 Within the first two years of the Jeep Wagon's production, the only manufacturer in the United States with a station wagon that was comparable in price was Crosley, which introduced an all-steel wagon in 1947.

+The initial Willys Station Wagons were introduced in July 1946 equipped with four-cylinder rear-wheel-drive (model 4-63).
+A six-cylinder version was introduced for the 1948 model year.
+Sales were good for the small automaker.
+The 4x4 versions were introduced in 1949 to complete in a market segment that Willys dominated.
+However, the two-wheel-drive versions outsold the 4x4 until the 1950s.

-The Jeep Wagon was the first Willys product with independent front suspension.
+The Jeep Wagon was the first Willys product to feature an independent front suspension.
 Barney Roos, Willys' chief engineer, developed a system based on a transverse seven-leaf spring.
 The system, called "Planadyne" by Willys, was similar in concept to the "planar" suspension Roos had developed for Studebaker in the mid-1930s.

-In 1953 the U.S. military included the 4x4 station wagon models 463 and 473 as non (standard) classified 1/4-ton trucks under Standard Nomenclature List number G-740 in Technical Manual edition TM9-2800-1.
+In 1953, the U.S. military included the 4x4 station wagon models 463 and 473 as non (standard) classified 1/4-ton trucks under Standard Nomenclature List number G-740 in Technical Manual edition TM9-2800-1.